-Employees' Safety Rights and Obligations
+Covered Individuals' Safety Rights and Obligations

-CONSENSUS is committed to the prevention of health and safety hazards in the workplace.
+Consensus is committed to the prevention of health and safety hazards in the workplace.

-All employees are responsible for using safe work practices, following all directives, policies, and procedures, reporting work related injuries or illnesses immediately to management, reporting any unsafe conditions, and for assisting in maintaining a safe work environment.
-All personnel are responsible for continuous, ongoing inspections of their workplace and the tools or equipment assigned.
+All Covered Individuals are responsible for using safe work practices, following all directives, policies, and procedures, reporting work related injuries or illnesses immediately to management, reporting any unsafe conditions, and for assisting in maintaining a safe work environment.
+All Covered Individuals are responsible for continuous, ongoing inspections of their workplace and the tools or equipment assigned.
 When discovered, potentially hazardous conditions should be corrected immediately, or a report filed initiating corrective action.

-CONSENSUS maintains a commitment to the highest standards of business ethics and integrity.
+Consensus maintains a commitment to the highest standards of business ethics and integrity.